ClearBlade/clearblade-iot-core-migration/README.md

 ## Starting the migration tool

 This tool allows multiple CLI flags for starting the migration.
-It is recommended to use a developer account for authentication with this tool.
+It is required to use a developer account for authentication with this tool.
 See the below chart for available start options as well as their defaults.

 | Name                                         | CLI Flag                  | Default       | Required                                                              |
 | -------------------------------------------- | ------------------------- | -------------------------- | -------------------------------------------------------------------- |